Raynes/refh/README.md

 If not, I'll put together some binaries for the various platforms.
 I don't have access to Windows though, so unless someone contributes it, I can't produce binaries for that.
-Check the Download section for binaries.
+Check [here](http://raynes.me/refh/) for binaries.